Avoid injured feelings and devastating conflicts

 ADHD in the past has been viewed as a childhood disorder, characterized by patterns of inattention or hyperactivity-impulsivity.
 It has been stated that it interferes with normal functioning and/or development.

 Kids in elementary school have often been classified as “problem children, hyperactive, disabled, or having a disorder.”
-But in reality, they quickly process the information given them, then their brains are ready for the next subject or assignment, while “normal” children are still analyzing or thinking about the same assignment.
+But in reality, they quickly process the information given to them, then their brains are ready for the next subject or assignment, while “normal” children are still analyzing or thinking about the same assignment.

 When no further information is given, the ADHD kids become fidgety or hyperactive because their brains no longer have enough new information to process.

 Dennis was diagnosed with ADHD, hyperactivity-impulsivity, at age six during the first grade.
-He didn’t get any complaints in kindergarten because they had plenty of play time.
+He didn’t get any complaints in kindergarten because they had plenty of playtime.
 When he finished a project he was allowed to go to the activity center.

 First grade was a totally different story.
 When the kids finished an assignment they were told to get a book to read or work on a different project until the rest of the class was finished.